ufjschool/ob-s14/drafts/final/burlesque.md

 Basking in the glow of the audience’s roar, she savors each moment she gets to discard a piece of her carefully assembled lingerie.

 Down to a lacy red-and-black bra and panty set, she conceals her body with large white feather fans.
-A choreographed dance teases the audience with glimpses of her thigh or waist.
+A choreographed dance teases the audience with glimpses of her thigh and waist.
 She connects with them, looking people in the eyes and beckoning them to cheer until the crowd is frenzied.

 As the music crescendos, the moment everyone has been waiting for arrives.
 She shows — almost — all in a pair of heart-shaped pasties and a sparkling thong.
 For O’Hare, however, the end result is the least important part of the performance.

 “People who don’t understand it will say, ‘Oh, you’re just taking your clothes off.
-You’re just stripping,’” she said, “but that’s not what burlesque has to be.
-It’s not like I’m just going to take off my clothes and grind in your face for tip money.
+You’re just stripping, but that’s not what burlesque has to be," she said.
+"It’s not like I’m just going to take off my clothes and grind in your face for tip money.
 We’re putting on a show, putting on a performance for their entertainment.”

 O’Hare is one of seven women who enchant on a monthly basis in the Mischievous Madams burlesque troupe.
 Manager Stephen Tierney formed the troupe in April 2013 with founding members Whiskey Chase, Aurora Bootyalis and Sylvia Love as the first burlesque-only troupe in Gainesville.
 With themed shows at several downtown venues, the Madams bring this classic style of performance to the community and have fun doing it.

 “We want to give Gainesville a good representation of what burlesque is and can be,” O’Hare said.

-Burlesque is a form of variety show that first became popular in Europe and then the United States in the late 19th and early 20th centuries, evolving to focus mainly on female striptease.
-After practically dying out in the 1970s, a new generation inspired by the glamour of the past has revived it during the last 20 years for a mainly female audience.
+Burlesque is a form of variety show that first became popular in Europe and then the United States in the late-19th and early-20th centuries, evolving to focus mainly on female striptease.
+After practically dying out in the 1970s, a new generation inspired by the glamour of the past has revived burlesque during the last 20 years for a mainly female audience.
 For performers and enthusiasts, burlesque is a liberating form of self-expression best described as sexy, not sexual.

 “None of us are doing this for anyone else,” said Della Darling, one of the Mischievous Madams.
 "I feel like I can do anything.
 You’re totally vulnerable onstage, but you’re also controlling what happens.”